The Barnes-Jewish Hospital Antimicrobial Stewardship Program (BJH-ASP)

 - Reporting stewardship program activities and progress to hospital leadership

 - Creating facility-specific guidelines and education

 - Design/management of electronic decision support tools

 The BJH-ASP works to train the next generation of physician and pharmacist antimicrobial stewards.
 Training is currently divided into 3 tiers:

-- Stewardship Elective Rotations- A one-week rotation designed to give trainees a more in-depth experience in antimicrobial stewardship, giving them exposure to a range of activities and endeavors being undertaken by the BJH-ASP.
+- Stewardship Elective Rotations- A one-week rotation designed to give trainees an in-depth experience in antimicrobial stewardship, giving them exposure to a range of activities and endeavors being undertaken by the BJH-ASP.

 - Antimicrobial Steward Training Program- ID Fellows and Pharmacy Residents who voice an interest in future careers in antimicrobial stewardship are integrated directly into the BJH-ASP for one year.
-They are guided through the development of their own stewardship intervention/project, and participate in the full range of stewardship activities.
-This training is meant to provide graduates the full range of tools and experiences necessary to become the leader of an antimicrobial stewardship program.
+They are guided through the development of their own stewardship intervention/project and participate in the full range of stewardship activities.
+This training is meant to provide graduates with the full range of tools and experience necessary to become the leader of an antimicrobial stewardship program.

 The History of Antimicrobial Stewardship at Barnes-Jewish Hospital